-Larch Hill House Larch Hill House and surroundings.

-Larch Hill House is a category Blisted Classical style stone house dating from the very last part of the 18th century.
-It was designed by the engineer/architect father and son both named Alexander It is sited within Stevens. undeveloped private grounds of almost 8 acres and is located of and immediately north adjoining the current conservation boundary.
-The site is enclosed by an original stone boundary wall, within which sits a stable block, former kennels and other outbuildings.
-Larch-Hill Chalybeate Well is in the grounds.
-The discovery of this well dates back to the heritage of Moffat as a spa town.

-Larch Hill and the architect were closely associated with Moffat as a spa resort and the presence of the well in the grounds reinforces this.
-While the character is not typical of the immediately surrounding part of Moffat Conservation Area it is a development that reflects the character of parts of the larger plots on High Street and it is an important part of the history of Moffat.
-Modern development has already encroached close to its eastern boundary wall.
-The importance of this site and building in the context of Moffat would suggest that it should be included in the conservation area
+Larch Hill House and surroundings Larch Hill House is a category Blisted Classical style, stone house dating from the very last part of the 18th century.
+It was designed by the engineer/architect father and son team both named Alexander Stevens.
+It is sited within private garden undeveloped grounds of almost 8 acres and is located immediately north of, and adjoining, the current conservation area boundary.
+The site is enclosed by an original stone boundary wall, within which sits a stable block, kennels former and other outbuildings.
+Larch-Hill Chalybeate Well is found within the grounds.
+The discovery of this well dates back to the history of Moffat as a spa town.
+Larch Hill House and its architects were closely associated with Moffat as a spa resort and the presence of the well in the grounds reinforces the significance of the property in relation to the heritage of the town.
+While the character is not typical of the immediately surrounding part of Moffat Conservation Area, it is a property that reflects the character of some of the larger plots on High Street.